Codenames Duet Review

 Final Thoughts

-Codenames Duet is an excellent two-player deduction game.
+Codenames Duet is an excellent two-player word game.
 I’ve had a chance to play it with about 10 other people and all of them wanted to play again and again… and again and again.

 This is currently my favorite word association game system because it gives you a lot of room to think outside of the box to connect different words.
 I’m not great at doing that, but it’s very rewarding when I can come up with a unique connection and my partner figures it out.